 Nick Tavoukjian

-Nick Tavoukjian is an O2X On-Site Human Performance Specialist specializing in injury prevention as an Athletic Trainer with the Santa Ana Police Department.
-In this role, he works to optimize the health, performance, and operational readiness of tactical professionals through a comprehensive continuum of care--from reducing risk of injury and illness, to acute care, rehabilitation, reconditioning, and performance training.
-Drawing on extensive experience in post-conflict rehabilitation, Nick previously supported combat-wounded, injured, and ill U.S. Marines at Wounded Warrior Battalion-West (Camp Pendleton) in their journeys to successfully return to duty or transition to civilian life.
+Nick Tavoukjian is an O2X On-Site Human Performance Specialist specializing in Injury Prevention as an Athletic Trainer with the Santa Ana Police Department.
+In this role, he supports the health, performance, and operational readiness of tactical professionals through a comprehensive continuum of care, including injury and illness prevention, acute care, rehabilitation, reconditioning, and performance training.

-Nick holds a Master of Science in Athletic Training from Azusa Pacific University and a Bachelor of Arts in International and Middle East Studies.
-He is a Certified Athletic Trainer (ATC), Certified Strength and Conditioning Specialist (CSCS), and Tactical Strength and Conditioning Facilitator (TSAC-F).
+Nick is a PhD candidate in Rehabilitation and Movement Science at Azusa Pacific University and holds a Master of Science in Athletic Training from the same institution, along with a Bachelor of Arts in International and Middle East Studies.
+He is a Certified Athletic Trainer (ATC), Certified Strength and Conditioning Specialist (CSCS), and Tactical Strength and Conditioning Facilitator (TSAC-F), with a deep commitment to advancing rehabilitation science and improving outcomes for tactical and injured populations.